kanidm/webauthn-rs/demo/README.md

   for the purposes of this demo.
 This is mainly to limit storage requirements and prevent the insertion of email addresses.

-  Your own application may wish to apply different constraints.
+  Your may wish to apply different constraints in your application.

 * Passkey enrollment and authentication challenges are stored in an encrypted client-side cookie.
   This cookie may be replayed for up to 5 minutes.